mandaroe/political-text-analysis/README.md

 ## What Students Must Deliver

 - A clearly scoped research question and hypothesis.
-- A baseline implementation and at least one improved variant.
+- A model implementation, with corresponding training and evaluation code.
 - A reproducible experiment log with metrics and plots.
-- A short report and a demo (notebook or script).

 ## Instructor Notes

-- The original NEDS training/eval scripts are intact for realism.
+- The training/eval scripts in the original codebase are intact for your reference.
 - You can swap datasets by updating `data/` and the relevant loaders in `src/`.
-- Suggested milestones and grading rubric are in `docs/PROJECT_TEMPLATE.md`.
+- Suggested milestones are in `docs/PROJECT_TEMPLATE.md`.